One of the great thing about Grand Rapids is the city’s close proximity to wildlife, nature, and beautiful outdoor scenes.

 Cross-country skiing equipment consists of boots, skis, and poles.
 This equipment can be purchased or rented at a variety of outdoor gear and sports stores in Kent County.

-Daily or weekend rentals are available from Bill & Paul’s Sporthaus for as low as $22 per day.
+Daily, weekend or weekly rentals for adult ski sets are available at Bill & Paul’s Sporthaus for as low as $25 per day.
 Keep in mind, the gear is easy to transport and can fit in small cars, too.

 Layering clothes is key for cross-country skiing adventures.
 Choose a moisture-wicking base and a light, water-resistant outer layer to withstand elements and for maximum comfort.
 Cross-country skiing generates a lot of heat, and you’ll want to be able to adjust layers as you go.
 Go-to clothing items include running tights, light gloves, and a hat.